All 4 members of kidnapped California family found dead

 “There’s no words right now to describe the anger I feel and the senselessness of this incident,” Warnke said.
 “I said it earlier: There’s a special place in hell for this guy.”

-Investigators, including crime lab technicians from the California Department of Justice, would be processing the crime scene through the night, Warnke said.
+Investigators, including crime lab technicians from the California Department of Justice, were expected to be processing the crime scene through the night, Warnke said.

-The four family members were taken from their business in Merced, a city of 86,000 people about 125 miles (200 kilometers) southeast of San Francisco in the San Joaquin Valley, California’s agricultural heartland.
+The four family members were taken from their business in Merced, a city of 86,000 people about 125 miles southeast of San Francisco in the San Joaquin Valley, California’s agricultural heartland.

 Relatives of Salgado contacted authorities reporting that he had admitted to them he was involved with the kidnapping, Warnke told KFSN-TV on Tuesday.
 Salgado tried to take his own life before police arrived at a home in nearby Atwater, and he has since been hospitalized.